nizwant/dotfiles/README.md

 cd ~/dotfiles
 ```

-then use GNU stow to create symlinks:
+Then use GNU Stow to create symlinks:

 ```bash
 stow .
 ```

-and run command to change default shell
+And run the command to change the default shell:

 ```bash
 chsh -s $(which zsh)
 ```

-for tmux you need to install tmp
+For tmux you need to install TPM:

 ```bash
 git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm